duncanmalashock/ruby-ivan/README.md

 ### To Do
 * Test coverage – Right now I'm using Minitest with a combination of assertions and spec style.
 This needs help.
 * Line clipping using the [Cohen-Sutherland](https://en.wikipedia.org/wiki/Cohen%E2%80%93Sutherland_algorithm) algorithm or something similar
-* Grouping / composing Glyphs together, so they can be transformed as a single unit.
 * Gemify

 ### Installation